Sorry for the delay. It has been an eventful two weeks!

 We located our tents, threw off our gear and piled into our 4-person tent where we proceeded to continue the routine of boiling up water and trying to eat as much as possible.

-Upon arrival Tim informed us that he would not be coming with us the next day to the summit as the eyes of the Ministry of Tourism for Nepal were everywhere and he did not want to get caught up there a second time without a permit.
+Upon arrival Tim informed us that he was probably not coming with us the next day to the summit as the eyes of the Ministry of Tourism for Nepal were everywhere and he did not want to get caught up there a second time without a permit.
+He did propose that him and I swap down-suits so they could not recognise him but I declined as there was no way I was swapping out my most important piece of kit on the most important part of the climb to benefit him!
+What a great guide I thought, send a client up in a suit he’s never used before and is not familiar with so you can get a second illegal summit in.
+His actions and attitude were really starting to grind away at me.
+Little did I know how much worse things would get under his ‘leadership’ in a couple of days time.
+Tim also got denied by our Sherpa and our Sirdar who wanted no part of his latest scam.
 He would sit this one out.
 He mentioned that he was disappointed because he would not get a chance to take his 360 panorama photo from the summit and he could not achieve his double.
 I was waiting for him to say he was disappointed because he was not going to guide his paying clients up the hill but it seems that was not a concern of his at the time.
 Oh well, we would be yet again climbing this hill without a guide and it would just be us and our individual Sherpas.

 Whenever we were at rest here at the South Col we made a point of keeping the oxygen masks on as up at this altitude (7950m) the body cannot survive for long without them.
 Up here at the South Col it is easy to drift off to sleep due to exhaustion and never wake up due to the lack of oxygen.